crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/the-perils-of-unethical-hacking/the-perils-of-unethical-hacking-quiz.md

 c) **The Computer Fraud and Abuse Act (CFAA)**
 d) The Health Insurance Portability and Accountability Act (HIPAA)

-**2. A key contractual element that prevents an ethical hacker from publicly revealing a client's sensitive vulnerability information is: (Choose one answer)**
+**2. Contractual elements that prevent an ethical hacker from publicly revealing a client's sensitive vulnerability information is: (Choose two answers)**
 a) Scope of Work
 b) **Non-Disclosure Agreement (NDA)**
 c) Penetration Testing Intensity Clause
-d) Responsible Disclosure Timeline
+**d) Responsible Disclosure Timeline**

-**3. Which governing body can revoke a widely recognized certification like the CISSP for unethical behavior?
+**3. Which governing body can revoke the widely recognized CISSP certification for unethical behavior?
 (Choose one answer)**
 a) The IEEE
 b) The Department of Justice (DOJ)
 c) **(ISC)²**
 d) HackerOne

-**4. According to the lesson, what is a potential legal consequence for unethical hacking beyond fines and imprisonment?
+**4. What is a potential legal consequence for unethical hacking beyond fines and imprisonment?
 (Choose one answer)**
 a) Mandatory retraining and certification
 b) **Asset forfeiture and lifetime bans from technology use**
 c) Automatic enrollment in a white-hat mentorship program